coroot/coroot/README.md

 Coroot uses [cloud metadata](https://coroot.com/blog/cloud-metadata) to show which regions and availability zones each application runs in.
-It's very important to known, because:
+This is very important to known, because:
  * Network latency between availability zones within the same region can be higher than within one particular zone.
  * Data transfer between availability zones in the same region is paid, while data transfer within a zone is free.